 British citizenship test practice questions are widely available online and you are encouraged to practise to prepare for the test.

-How many questions are on the British citizenship test?
+How many questions are on the British citizenship exam?

 There are 24 multiple choice questions about British customs, traditions, laws and the political system.

-What percentage do you need to pass the British citizenship test?
+What score do you need to pass the British nationality test?

 You have to answer at least 18 questions correctly to pass – ie you will need to score at least 75% to pass the test.